hilkeheremans/node-jiggler/README.md

 node-jiggler
 ==============

-jiggler provides a simple and flexible interface for defining representations for your JavaScript objects.
+Jiggler provides a simple and flexible interface for defining representations for your JavaScript objects.
 This allows for separating the concern of how models are used and stored in your application layer with how they are presented to endpoints such as REST API clients.